 Melanie Mc Donald, artist from Cornwall U.K.

-I used to live next to Fistral Beach in Newquay, Cornwall, and walked my dog there everyday.
-I began to get very interested in the surfers and the shapes of their surfboards against the background of sea and sky.
-Over the last 2 years, I have painted a series of surfer paintings and they are a continuing passion of mine.
+Living next to Fistral Beach, Newquay, Cornwall, and walking my dogs there everyday, I began to get interested in the surfers and the shapes of their surfboards against a background of sea and sky.
+Over the past few years, I have painted a series of surfer paintings and they are a continuing passion of mine.

 Recently I visited the West Highlands of Scotland and the Isle of Skye with my husband who is originally from Glasgow.
 After visiting Scotland earlier this year, I have produced a collection of paintings of Isle of Skye, Arisaig and the West Coast of Scotland.
 I adore Scotland, so much so that I named my daughter Skye!
 I plan to revisit the West Highlands of Scotland and Outer Hebrides and continue painting landscapes inspired by Scotland over the next few years.

-I love walking on the beach and watching the colours of the sea and sky change.
-I take hundreds of photographs of Cornish beachscapes and seascapes.
-Then I translate the images I've seen through my camera lens; these are a starting point but instinct soon takes over and I am painting from memory.
+Whilst walking on the beach, I watch the colours of the sea and sky change.
+I take hundreds of photographs and then I translate the images I've seen through my camera lens onto the canvas; the photos are just a starting point - instinct and my imagination soon take over and I am painting from memory.
 I try to capture the texture, colour and form of the beach scene using layers of colour and varied brushwork.
 I think many of the paintings have a haunting, ambiguous quality.
-I often feel that my paintings hover between representational landscape paintings and abstract paintings.
+I often feel that my paintings hover between representational landscape and abstract paintings.

 For more information about my work and my world, you can visit my blog: www.gauguinsloft.blogspot.com

-I have produced a selection of high quality prints of Cornwall which are available framed and unframed.
+I have produced a selection of high quality prints of Cornwall which are available on paper or as canvas wraps.
 Please see the prints of Cornwall section.